jfraser2/AWS-lambda-assessment/README.md

 The very first step to successful testing is the sam cli fix I created.
 Everyone tells you to set<br/>
 DOCKER_HOST to tcp://127.0.0.1:2375.
 Guess what? the container processing file container.py in sam cli<br/>
 does not even read it.
 UGH!!!
 So you have to copy container.py from the project into the sam cli folder<br/>
-~/AWSSAMCLI/runtime/Lib/site-packages/samcli/local/docker, The tilde stands for you install folder.<br/>
+~/AWSSAMCLI/runtime/Lib/site-packages/samcli/local/docker, The tilde stands for your install folder.<br/>
 I am confident it will work, but back it up first anyway<br/>